 Effects and Symptoms of Acute Stress Disorder

-Physical symptoms are caused by stress hormones being released into your bloodstream as well as the over-activity of nervous signals to different parts of your body.
-Symptoms you may display include:Nausea
+Physical symptoms are often caused by stress hormones being released into your bloodstream as well as over-activity of nervous signals to different parts of your body.
+According to the American Psychiatric Association, symptoms may include:

-- Chest pains
+- Chest pain

 - Breathing problems

-- Abdominal pains
+- Abdominal pain

 - Low mood